LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/the-game-is-like.md

 multiverse of minds is fractal,

-gods have gods; they're alike.
+gods have gods

+and we are like that.

 &nbsp;

-Truth unveils, is expanding,
+Truth unveils, it's expanding,

 an illusion that's called movement.